// Blog / inspector

 Without a visual surface, trust debt stays invisible until a wrong-file edit or stale-summary failure reaches review.

-The Inspector renders the trust layer as a dashboard: health score, trust graph, module status, repair queue, and policy warnings.
+The Inspector renders the trust layer as a dashboard: repository health, relationships between areas, confidence status, items to re-check, and policy warnings.

-It lets a reviewer see what the agent should recheck before code changes, especially around stale modules and critical paths.
+It lets a reviewer see what the agent should recheck before code changes, especially around outdated modules and high-impact files.

-The static local Inspector ships with the open core.
-Inspector Pro is the paid workflow layer for interactive team review.
+The static local Inspector is included in the free core.
+Inspector Pro adds interactive team review.

 // concrete example